Illustration of a confident woman in a black blazer with the text “How to Interpret Domain Authority Scores” – SEO Insights by IdeasToReach.

 DA 81–100: Industry Giants

-• These are websites like Wikipedia, Amazon, and Google itself.
+• These are websites like Wikipedia, Amazon, and Google itself, powered by millions of backlinks pointing from across the web and immense brand trust.

 • Very few businesses reach this range.

-• Often a result of millions of backlinks, immense brand recognition, and global trust.
+• Often a result of massive external links, immense brand recognition, and global trust.

 For most companies, reaching a DA of 60–70 is a highly respectable and realistic goal.